Philadelphia Eagles vs. New York Jets NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Jets stats and trends

+- In New York's 11 games this season, it has three wins against the spread.

-- The Jets have covered the spread once this season when underdogs by 6.5 points or more (in five chances).
+- The Jets have covered the spread twice this season when underdogs by 5 points or more (in seven chances).

-- New York has gone over the point total in 54.5% of its opportunities this season (six times in 11 games with a set point total).
+- New York's games this year have hit the over on six of 11 set point totals (54.5%).

-- New York is 2-3 against the spread and 2-3 overall when the team churns out more than 341.1 yards.
+- When New York piles up more than 341.1 yards, the team is 2-3 against the spread and 2-3 overall.

-- This year the Jets have turned the ball over 24 times, 12 more than the Eagles' takeaways (12).
+- This season the Jets have turned the ball over 24 times, 12 more than the Eagles' takeaways (12).

 Home and road insights

-- New York has covered the spread twice at home, and is 2-3 overall there, this year.

-- This season, New York has gone over the total in three of five home games.
+- New York has gone over the total in three of five games at home this year.

-- On the road, Philadelphia is 4-3 against the spread, and 4-3 overall.

-- This year, in three of seven away games Philadelphia has gone over the total.
+- Philadelphia has hit the over in three of seven road games this season.

 Powered by Data Skrive.